Broad General Education: S1-S3

 Young people take five subjects as they enter S5, one of which we strongly advise should be English or Literacy.
 These courses can be studied at a range of levels, they can include Higher courses and National 1-5 courses.
 All young people study core RMPS.

 In S6, young people usually study 4 subjects.
 Advanced Highers are available within their curriculum, as are some Open University modules.
 Young people in S6 are encouraged to opt into range of activities such as volunteering, leading various initiatives around the school such as the drama club and house events, paired reading, S1/2 buddying, membership of committees, Duke of Edinburgh, working with primary schools and many others.
-These wider achievement opportunities are extremely important in a young person’s personal and skills development.
+These personal achievement opportunities are extremely important in a young person’s personal and skills development.

 Our Senior Phase Curriculum is enriched by partnership working.
 This involves pro-actively creating partnerships with our colleagues in our partner schools, in higher and further education and with our partners in the world of work and employment.
 We have improved our link with Forth Valley College and it is planned that there will be an increased number of pupils who are able to access the college facilities and undertake courses which are jointly delivered by school and college.
 We provide and facilitate flexible relevant work experience for young people in our senior Phase.
 Developing our young people’s skills for learning, life and work is key to our aim of our young people being the best that they can be.